 After delivery, breasts will produce a thick yellow substance known as colostrum.
 Colostrum usually provides babies all the nutrition they require during the first few days after birth.
 Your baby’s sucking will signal the body to start producing a thinner white substance known as milk.
 Milk typically appears 3 days following delivery, and your breasts may begin to feel full, firm, and warm.
 As time progresses, there will be an increasing amount of liquid, allowing routine breastfeeding to occur.

 There are various positions you can try as you begin to explore what’s ideal for you and your baby.
 Just as each baby’s body is different, there will be different holds that work best.

 - Cradle hold: baby’s head is tucked into the bend of your elbow

 - Football hold: baby’s body is off to the side

-With any of these positions, it’s important to have the head aligned with the front of your body.
-You can change positions throughout different feeding times as long as you and the baby are comfortable and breastfeeding successfully.
+With any of these positions, it’s important that the head aligned with the front of your body.
+You can change positions throughout different feedings as long as you and your baby are comfortable and the feeding is successful.

-In the first few weeks, up to 8 to 12 times a day.
-At times, you’ll go through a phase where the baby is cluster feeding for up to 30 minutes.
+In the first few weeks, you will want to breastfeed your baby up to 8 to 12 times a day.
+At times, you may go through a phase where your baby is cluster feeding for up to 30 minutes.

-Every decision is based on what you believe is best for you and your baby, so there’s no requirement.
+Every decision is based on what you believe is best for you and your baby, so there’s no requirement on how long you should continue breastfeeding.
 The American Academy of Pediatrics defines exclusive breastfeeding as providing the baby’s key nutrients throughout the first six months of life.
-This exclusive breastfeeding can be combined with food as you continue the first year of breastfeeding.
-The time to stop breastfeeding is a personal choice for you and your baby.
+This exclusive breastfeeding can be combined with food as you continue after the first year of breastfeeding.
+The appropriate time to stop breastfeeding is a personal choice that should be made with the needs of you and your baby in mind.

 - Wash your hands before touching your breasts

-- Don’t let your breast get too damp or dry
+- Don’t let your breasts get too damp or dry

 - Change your nipple pads frequently